Understanding the Connection Between Eating Disorders and Addiction

 It’s very important to get help for your co-occurring disorder.
 This is often referred to as dual diagnosis treatment.
 This type of care ensures that both conditions are being treated, and neither is being ignored.

 The goal of any good addiction rehab is to address the underlying cause of the addiction.
 In your case, it would be your eating disorder.
 If you don’t address the cause, both the addiction and the disordered eating patterns will continue.
 Research has demonstrated that to be a fact.

-In order to properly treat your eating disorder, it must be determined what caused it.
+In order to properly treat your addiction and eating disorder, it must be determined what caused it.
 Maybe you suffer from anxiety, or perhaps you have a history of PTSD.
 Regardless of what it is, your therapist’s job will be to understand it.
 Once they do, they can begin the process of treating you the right way.
 In doing so, your addictive behaviors will also be addressed.
 You’ll learn better coping skills and you’ll also learn how to avoid relapsing.